svenrobbie/PrivateSearch.dev/Privacy Policy.md

 The security of Your Personal Data is important to Us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While We strive to use commercially acceptable means to protect Your Personal Data, We cannot guarantee its absolute security.

-# Children's Privacy

-Our Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
-If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental consent, We take steps to remove that information from Our servers.

-If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.